ajwilson79/traffic_volume_analysis/rajeev_branch01/Readme.md

  The arithmetic mean of a dataset (which is different from the geometric mean) is the sum of all values divided by the total number of values.

 - **Distribution**
-If the mean is approximately equal to the median, the distributionis symmetrical if the mean is greater than the median, the distributino is positively skewed.
+If the mean is approximately equal to the median, the distribution is symmetrical if the mean is greater than the median, the distribution is positively skewed.
 If the mean is less that the media, the distribution is negative skewed.

 **Measures of Dispersion**

 - **Range** is difference between largest and smallest values in dataset.
-Range provides quick indication of variablity or spread of data points.
+Range provides quick indication of variability or spread of data points.
 It is sensitive to outliers.

 - **Variance** is the average  of squared differences from the mean Variance is measure of spread of data points around the mean.
-Ahigher varaince indicates that the data points are more spread around the mean, while lower vairance suggests that the data points are closer to mean.
+A higher variance indicates that the data points are more spread around the mean, while lower variance suggests that the data points are closer to mean.

-- **Stanard Deviation** is square root of variance.
+- **Standard Deviation** is square root of variance.
 A higher Std.
-Dev. indicates greater vairablity in dataset,  a lower std. dev. suggests that data points are closer to mean.
+Dev. indicates greater variability in dataset,  a lower std. dev. suggests that data points are closer to mean.

-- **Interquartile Range (IQR)** IT is a measure of statistical dispersion (spred of data set) IQR  = Q3 -Q1
+- **Interquartile Range (IQR)** IT is a measure of statistical dispersion (spread of data set) IQR  = Q3 -Q1

     The first quartile (Q1) - It represents 25th percentile of the data.